Thomas Fairfax, 9th Lord Fairfax of Cameron: Personal life

 He maintained a winter home at 607 Cameron Street, Alexandria, Virginia, which he built in 1816.

-Thomas Fairfax was a follower of Swedenborg.
-Because of these religious beliefs, he manumitted his slaves (including the great-great-great grandfather of Virginia Lieutenant Governor Justin Fairfax), some of whom he taught a trade and sent to Liberia.
-This is consistent with the thinking of the American Colonization Society.
+He was a follower of Swedenborg.
+Because of these religious beliefs, he manumitted his slaves, some of whom he taught a trade and sponsored to colonize Liberia, under the American Colonization Society.

 Descendants

-His grandson, Charles Snowdown Fairfax, 10th Lord Fairfax of Cameron (1829–1869), succeeded him as the 10th Lord Fairfax of Cameron as Fairfax's eldest son, his father, predeceased him.
-Another grandson, John Fairfax, 11th Lord Fairfax of Cameron (1830–1900), a physician, became the 11th Lord Fairfax of Cameron as his brother Charles died without issue.
-His granddaughter was the writer Constance Cary (1843–1920).
+His issue, the Hon.
+Albert Fairfax, Master of Fairfax, predeceased him, hence his grandson, California pioneer and politician Charles Fairfax, 10th Lord Fairfax of Cameron, inherited the peerage.
+Lord Charles Fairfax died without issue and the title passed to the younger grandson, physician and Virginia landowner John Fairfax, 11th Lord Fairfax of Cameron.

+The writer Constance Cary was his granddaughter through his daughter, the Hon.
+Monimia Cary.

+His great-grandson, businessman Albert Fairfax, 12th Lord Fairfax of Cameron, moved to the United Kingdom, became a naturalized British citizen and a member of the House of Lords.
+Lord Albert Fairfax and his heirs sat in the House of Lords until the removal of hereditary peers in 2026.

+He manumitted the great-great-great grandfather of legal scholar Roger Fairfax Jr., Dean of Howard University Law School, and Justin Fairfax, former Lieutenant Governor of Virginia.

 In popular culture

 Thomas Fairfax was referenced by astrophysicist Neil deGrasse Tyson on rap musician Logic's 2017 album Everybody on the song "Waiting Room."